splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/nodejs-otel-metrics.rst

 .. meta::
    :description: The Splunk Distribution of OpenTelemetry JS collects the following metrics.

 The Splunk Distribution of OpenTelemetry JS collects runtime and custom metrics.
-To enable runtime metrics collection, see :ref:`metrics-configuration-nodejs`.
+To activate runtime metrics collection, see :ref:`metrics-configuration-nodejs`.

 To learn about the different metric types, see :ref:`metric-types`.